Sovereign Producer: How to Build Your Own Kingdom in a World Without States.

 Now, this new article series asks a deeper question:

-that makes a business feel truly special —
+What is that irreplaceable “aura” that makes a business feel truly special — and can we build it deliberately, using lessons from art history?

-If you’re interested in branding theory,
+If you’re interested in branding theory, this is where things get interesting.

 1. Why I Developed Aura Theory — The Age of Manufactured Authenticity